Halsey Leaves Little To The Imagination In Tiny Black Bodysuit & Sexy Black Heels

 Halsey‘s most recent social media share shows the singer flaunting her killer figure in a number of NSFW outfits.
 As those who follow the singer on social media know, Halsey regularly floods her popular page with sexy photos and videos from shoots that she takes part in.
 In her most recent Instagram share, the beauty gave fans a look at four stunning new snapshots for her spread in Elle Australia.

-The third photo in the series is by far the sexiest with Halsey flaunting her amazing figure for the camera.
-In photo, the bombshell could be seen putting all of her weight on her feet, kneeling down for the shot and throwing her head back.
+The third photo in the series was by far the sexiest, with Halsey flaunting her amazing figure for the camera.
+In that photo, the bombshell could be seen putting all of her weight on her feet, kneeling down for the shot and throwing her head back.
 Her killer body was on full display while clad in a curve-hugging black bodysuit that showed off her tatted arms and legs.

-The singer completed the gorgeous look with a pair of high black heels with white writing.
-She also rocked a polka dot trench coat that fell off of her shoulders.
+The singer completed the gorgeous look with a pair of black stilettos with white writing.
+She also rocked a polkadot trench coat that fell off her shoulders.
 For the photo op, Halsey wore her short, dark locks slicked back and out of her face while accessorizing the look with a pair of dangly silver earrings.

-The first image in the series showed the stunner in a tiny blue bralette and matching pants that showcased her taut tummy.
+The singer’s cover photo — which was the first image in the series — showed the stunner in a tiny blue bralette and matching pants that showed off her taut tummy.

-In the other two images in the deck, Halsey rocked different outfits but she looked stunning in each and every shot.
-Since the post went live on her account, it’s earned the songstress a ton of attention from her fans, racking up over 1,2 million likes in addition to 5,800-plus comments — a figure that keeps growing by the hour.
-Some of the star’s fans commented on the photo to let the singer know that she looks amazing while countless others dropped a line to let her know that they’re huge fans.
+The other two images in the deck showed Halsey rocking different outfits and she looked stunning in each and every shot.
+Since the post went live, it’s earned the songstress a ton of attention from her fans, racking up over 1.2 million likes in addition to 5,800-plus comments — a figure that keeps growing by the hour.
+Some of the star’s fans commented to let the singer know that she looks amazing while countless others dropped a line to let her know that they’re huge fans.

 “Literally your best photo shoot omg.
-How are you so hot?,” one fan asked, followed by a series of flame emoji.
+How are you so hot?” one fan asked, followed by a series of flame emoji.

 “God is definitely a woman,” another social media user commented.

-“Omg I need a copy of this so pretty,” a third Instagrammer added.
+“Omg I need a copy of this so pretty,” added a third follower.

 “Queen.
-Thank you for being a beautiful role model for all our young ladies, we don’t deserve you,” one more gushed.
+Thank you for being a beautiful role model for all our young ladies, we don’t deserve you,” a fourth fan gushed.

-Previously, The Inquisitr shared that Halsey flaunted her killer figure while clad in a another NSFW outfit, this time a cherry print dress that she wore to the star-studded VMAs.
-It comes as no shock that the post amassed over 1.4 million likes and 7,000-plus comments.
+Previously, The Inquisitr shared that Halsey flaunted her killer figure while clad in another NSFW outfit, this time a cherry print dress that she wore to the star-studded VMAs.
+It comes as no shock that her VMA post was popular as well, amassing over 1.4 million likes and 7,000-plus comments.